 Best for Large Areas

 If you need to clear large areas of vegetation, then the Husqvarna 115iL is a great option to consider.
-This string trimmer has one of the longest runtimes of all the products we have tested to date, cutting weeds and plants long after other models needed to stop and recharge.
-The Husqvarna 115iL also offers a slow and fast mode that provides users an awesome amount of control, whether cutting around delicate objects or clearing wide swathes of grass.
-It isn't particularly loud and provides a decent amount of power when cutting through tougher plants with thicker stems.
+This string trimmer had one of the longest runtimes of all the products we have tested to date, cutting weeds and plants long after other models needed to stop and recharge.
+The Husqvarna 115iL also offers a slow and fast mode to provide you with an awesome amount of control, whether cutting around delicate objects or clearing wide swathes of grass.
+It isn't particularly loud and supplies a decent amount of power when cutting through tougher plants with thicker stems.

-On the downside, the Husqvarna can be just more cumbersome to use than some of the other products.
-It has a shorter neck so we felt like we were forced to stand closer to the cutting head than we would have liked.
+On the downside, the Husqvarna can be a bit more cumbersome to use than some of the other products.
+It has a shorter neck that forced our testers to stand closer to the cutting head than they would have liked.
 It can also be a pain to hold vertically.
-The guard is also on the smaller side, which is nice when making precise cuts since it doesn't obstruct your view but is far less effective at stopping flying debris than other products.
+The guard is on the smaller side, which is nice when making precise cuts since it doesn't obstruct your view, but it's far less effective at stopping flying debris than other products.
 Despite these flaws, it's hard to beat the Husqvarna if you have tons of weeds and plants to clear and don't want to buy extra batteries to get the job done.